Huhngoku/ADVOCATE/doc/TraceReconstruction.md

 ## Reconstructions for the different analysis cases

+Note: Different to the recording, the reordered trace can contain float64 times.

 ### Potential send/receive on closed channel
 We assume, that the send/recv on the closed channel did not actually occur in the program run.
 Let c be the close and a the send or receive operation.